 Two groups of Property Search Companies are seeking to claim refunds of fees paid to the Council to access land charges data.
-Proceedings have not yet been issued.
-The Council has been informed that the value of those claims at present is potentially up to £140,000 (unchanged from 2012/13) plus interest and costs.
+The Council expects the settlement of claims to be in the region of £69,000 (reduced from £140,000 estimated in 2013/14) plus interest and costs.
 The claimants have also intimated that they may bring a claim against all English and Welsh local authorities for alleged anti-competitive behaviour.
 It is not clear what the value of any such claim would be against the Council.
 It is possible that additional claimants may come forward to submit claims for refunds, but none have been intimated at present.